-- Part 1 seeks to ensure more mental health services are available within primary care. - Part 2 gives all people who receive secondary mental health services the right to have a Care and Treatment Plan. - Part 3 gives all adults who are discharged from secondary mental health services the right to refer themselves back to those services.
+- Part 1 seeks to ensure more mental health services are available within primary care. - Part 2 gives all people who receive secondary mental health services the right to have a Care and Treatment Plan.

 &lt;sup>4 Chapter 11 - MHA 1983 Code of Practice for Wales, page 61